 EXHIBIT “L” - FREQUENTLY ASKED QUESTIONS

-FOR PROJECT APPLICANTS APPEARING BEFORE THE MWCAC
+FOR PROJECT APPLICANTS APPEARING BEFORE THE MWMAC

-Congratulations on appearance before the Mark West Area Citizens Advisory Council (“MWCAC”) to discuss your proposed use permit, rezoning application, or request for a General Plan amendment.
+Congratulations on appearance before the Mark West Area Citizens Advisory Council (“MWMAC”) to discuss your proposed use permit, rezoning application, or request for a General Plan amendment.
 Your participation can give you important insight into the reaction your project will generate from concerned neighbors and citizens in the Mark West Area.

-This guide is intended to help you prepare for your hearing by describing the process, and listing the types of questions you might expect to hear from the MWCAC.
-If you have further questions or concerns, please contact the MWCAC Chair.
+This guide is intended to help you prepare for your hearing by describing the process, and listing the types of questions you might expect to hear from the MWMAC.
+If you have further questions or concerns, please contact the MWMAC Chair.

-What is the MWCAC?
+What is the MWMAC?

-The MWCAC is an advisory body formed by the Sonoma County Board of Supervisors.
+The MWMAC is an advisory body formed by the Sonoma County Board of Supervisors.
 The group is chartered with the following mission statement:

-The mission of the MWCAC is to act as a bridge for communication between the County and local residents and businesses, and the general public on local planning decisions affecting the Mark West Area.
+The mission of the MWMAC is to act as a bridge for communication between the County and local residents and businesses, and the general public on local planning decisions affecting the Mark West Area.

-The MWCAC provides a forum for public expression and for making advisory recommendations to the County of Sonoma and its Permit and Resource Management Department, Board of Zoning Adjustments, Planning Commission, and Board of Supervisors on applications for use permits, rezonings, and general plan amendments in the Mark West Area.
+The MWMAC provides a forum for public expression and for making advisory recommendations to the County of Sonoma and its Permit Sonoma Department, Board of Zoning Adjustments, Planning Commission, and Board of Supervisors on applications for use permits, rezonings, and general plan amendments in the Mark West Area.

-With respect to Planning, the three main functions of the MWCAC are to discuss, review and make recommendations regarding development proposals located in the Mark West Area specifically related to:
+With respect to Planning, the three main functions of the MWMAC are to discuss, review and make recommendations regarding development proposals located in the Mark West Area specifically related to:

 Use permits